unraid/docs/docs/unraid-os/manual/storage-management.md

 assignment to virtual machines).
 In Unraid Server OS 6, the attached storage device limits are as follows:

-Attached Storage Device Limits by Registration Key

----

-#### Trial

-Unlimited

-_NOTE: The attached device limits do NOT refer to how many devices you can assign to the array or cache.
-Those limits are imposed by the software, not the license policy._

 ### Invalid or missing key

 ![indication that your key is missing or invalid](../assets/Invalidormissingkey.png)